PostHog/posthog.com/contents/blog/posthog-vs-logrocket.md

   - Guides
 ---

 LogRocket is a frontend monitoring platform which, like PostHog, combines multiple tools into one platform.
-In this article we’ll explain what some of the biggest similarities and differences are between PostHog and LogRocket, but if you’re in a rush then here’s the short version:
+In this article we’ll explain some of the biggest similarities and differences between PostHog and LogRocket, but here’s the short version:

-LogRocket focuses heavily on helping frontend developers to detect and solve issues.
+- LogRocket focuses heavily on helping frontend developers to detect and solve issues.
 It offers tools such as session recording, analytics and performance monitoring.

-PostHog is an all-in-one platform for helping teams to build better products.
+- PostHog is an all-in-one platform that helps teams build better products.
 It includes many of the same tools as LogRocket, including session recording, analytics and performance monitoring — but also extends to feature flags, A/B experiments and more.

 In this article we’ll dive deeper into these differences and will…